For Agents¶

 MCP Tools¶

-All evaluation tools accept an optional preferences parameter which includes a ranking
+Most evaluation and assessment tools accept optional preferences with a

 Core Evaluation¶